oracle/truffleruby/doc/user/interop.md

 ### `KEY_INFO`

-If the object is a Ruby `Hash`, and the key is in the hash, `READABLE`, `WRITABLE` are set.
-If the key is not in the hash, neither are set.
-Note that the interface for `KEY_INFO` converts the key to a Java `String`, so if your keys are `Symbol`, they will not match. `INTERNAL` will never be set.
+If the object is a Ruby `Hash`:

+`READABLE` will be set if the key is found.

+`WRITABLE` will be set if the key is found and the hash is not frozen.

+`INTERNAL` will never be set.

 If the object is not a Ruby `Hash`:

-`READABLE` is set if the object responds to a method of the same name.
+`READABLE` will be set if the object responds to a method of the same name.

-`WRITABLE` is set if the object responds to a method of the same name appended with `=`.
+`WRITABLE` will be set if the object responds to a method of the same name appended with `=`.

 For all objects:

-`EXISTING` is set if if either `READABLE` or `WRITABLE` are set.
+`EXISTING` is set if either `READABLE` or `WRITABLE` are set.

 `INVOCABLE` is never set, because currently `KEYS` does not include methods.

+If they key has a leading `@`:

+`READABLE` will be set if there is an instance variable of that name.

+`WRITABLE` will be set if there is an instance variable of that name and the object is not frozen.

-`READABLE`, `WRITABLE`, and `INTERNAL` will be set for names with a leading `@`, if there is an instance variable with that name.
+`INTERNAL` will be set if there is an instance variable of that name.

 ### `READ`